raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 )(1962)
 ```

 It works too, and now we have derived one of the most important results in theoretical computer science.
-The Y Combinator matters so deeply, because in the kind of formal computation models that are simple enough to prove results (like the Lambda Calculus and Combinatory Logic), we do not have any iterative constructs, and must use recursion for nearly everything non-trivial.
+The Y Combinator matters deeply, because in the kind of formal computation models that are simple enough to prove results (like the Lambda Calculus and Combinatory Logic), we do not have any iterative constructs, and must use recursion for nearly everything non-trivial.

 The Y Combinator makes recursion possible without requiring variable declarations.
-As we showed above, we can even make an anonymous function recursive, which is necessary in systems where functions do not have names.
+As we showed above, we can even make an anonymous function recursive, which is necessary in systems where functions do not have names.[^yy]

+[^yy]: As alluded to, there is an enormous significance to the Y combinator beyond writing recursive JavaScript functions that are decoupled from themselves.
+Deriving the Y combinator is interesting in its own right, and highlighting the relationship between the M combinator and the Y combinator is something that is rarely mentioned in casual blogs.<br/><br/>If the subject piques your interest, be sure to look into point-free programming, fixed point functions, recursion theory, ... and most especially, read Raymond Smullyan;s [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird).

 ---